EMPIRE PETROLEUM CORP New Standards Disclosure

 Recently Issued Accounting Pronouncements

 The FASB periodically issues new accounting standards in a continuing effort to improve standards of financial accounting and reporting.
-The Company has reviewed the recently issued pronouncements and concluded that the following new accounting standards are applicable:
+The Company has reviewed the recently issued pronouncements and concluded the following standards are applicable:

-In November 2024, the FASB issued ASU 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (“Subtopic 220-40”), which expands disclosures around a public entity’s costs and expenses of specific items (i.e., employee compensation, DD&A), requires the inclusion of amounts that are required to be disclosed under US GAAP in the same disclosure as other disaggregation requirements, requires qualitative descriptions of amounts remaining in expense captions that are not separately disaggregated quantitatively, and requires disclosure of total selling expenses, and in annual periods, the definition of selling expenses.
+In November 2024, FASB issued ASU 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (“Subtopic 220-40”), which expands disclosures around a public entity’s costs and expenses of specific items (i.e. employee compensation and depreciation, depletion and amortization), requires the inclusion of amounts that are required to be disclosed under US GAAP in the same disclosure as other disaggregation requirements, requires qualitative descriptions of amounts remaining in expense captions that are not separately disaggregated quantitatively, and requires disclosure of total selling expenses, and in annual periods, the definition of selling expenses.
 The amendment does not change or remove existing disclosure requirements.
 The amendment is effective for fiscal years beginning after December 15, 2026, and interim periods with fiscal years beginning after December 15, 2027.
 Early adoption is permitted, and the amendment can be adopted prospectively or retrospectively to any or all periods presented in the financial statements.
 Empire is currently assessing the impact of adopting this standard which is expected to only affect financial statement disclosures.

 About New Standards Disclosures